 While we’re certainly focusing on programmers who spend the majority of their work time at a desk, you don’t have to work in tech to appreciate a great office chair (nor do you need one if you are used to working on a standing desk).
 No matter what kind of desk job you currently work in, these chairs are all great choices and will help you breeze through the day.

-Best Programming Chair: What to Consider
+Best Programming Chair: What to Consider in 2022

 If at all possible, you should try sitting in a lot of chairs before you pick one.
 You can, of course, stop by your local office store, but they might not have some of the higher end chairs.
 In that case, you’ll need to look for specialty stores in your area.
 If you can’t try them out personally, at least consider what you think is the best choice compared to the fit of your existing chair — are they similar in style?
 Is that a good or bad thing?